jonguo111/feng-guo/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Artificial Intelligence
-- Computational Linguistics
+- Computer Vision
-- Information Retrieval
+- Mobile Computing
+- Intelligent Transportation System

 # Education to show in About widget
 education: